Ylandolsi/booking_monorepo/backend/Booking/notes.md

 add retry failure in webhook

+---
+TODO :
+- intgerate with calendar
+- review next meets
+- review previous meets/mentors
+- simulation for the gateway
+--
 callback vs webhook : callback : gatway -> front -> backend ->
 -----
 read about locks more , especially in migrations